featured image – condiment dish: porcelain 8 cm, multiple overlain slips, moon white satin glaze, cone 7+ oxidation

 Here and now, I am seeking how to ask a question.
 We live in a material world, (not only the Material Girl word of Madonna’s dynamic 1973 hit song.)
 Physicality, human bodies, matter, mass, atoms and molecules, subatomic quanta, particles, waves, force carriers and the energy related thereto: do they generate new ideas and creative images which drive the potter’s practice?
 Sigh!

 OK, I suppose that is true.
-How is it that ‘I-the- Potter’, had the idea — which I had not had before?
+How is it that ‘I-the- Potter’, had an idea — which I had not had before?
 As far as I know, I am not my brain and as far as I know my brain is not an idea.
-It is a new vision, a new shape, a newly coloured, textured and created thing: not one from previous creation.
+This mental (inner) experience is a new vision, a new shape, a newly coloured, textured and created thing: not one from previous creation.

 What’s up, doc?